 We try to sell mattresses that are affordable.
-There have been times when customers walked out of the store; because we’re not charging thousands of dollars for a mattress, they though we must not be selling good quality.
+There have been times when customers walked out of the store; because we’re not charging thousands of dollars for a mattress, they thought we must not be selling good quality.
 Well, I hate to lose a sale, especially if someone wanted to spend thousands of dollars, but my philosophy is to treat you like a friend.
 And friends don’t let their friends get “ripped-off “.
 Good mattresses are not cheap, and cheap mattresses are not good; but we try to buy from manufacturers that make a good quality product and keep their prices down.
 We generally do not buy big brand names.
 The big brand names are generally over-priced, because so much of their money goes to large advertising budgets, high overhead, sales commissions, investment companies and highly-paid corporate executives.

-All our mattresses are Made in USA.
+Our mattresses are Made in USA.

 Local Delivery and Set-up is available for a reasonable charge.